Loading

 Influences of two-stage mixing on the hydration behaviour of Portland-composite cements and composite cements as well as on the concrete performance

-The acceptance of resource-efficient cements with significantly reduced specific CO₂ emissions is still too low in construction practice.
-The main reason is that the early strength is not high enough for economical production processes and competitive construction with concrete.
-The research project is investigating the extent to which more intensive mixing and further cement constituents besides clinker increase the mixing energy input and can increase the early cement hydration and thus the strength development.
+The research project was investigating the extent to which more intensive mixing and further cement constituents besides clinker increase the mixing energy input and can increase the early cement hydration and thus the strength development of clinker-efficient cements.

 Learn more